 Planning services privacy notice

-Submission of planning and related applications, pre-application enquiries, Section 106 and enforcement.
+Submission of planning and related applications, pre-application enquiries, preparation, monitoring and review of planning policy documents Section 106 and enforcement.

 Who is the data controller for the information I provide?